microsoft/rnx-kit/packages/bundle-diff/README.md

 ### I have a lot of unknown content sizes in my diff

-If you're using TypeScript, you need tell `tsc` to also include source content in the source map:
+If you're using TypeScript, you need to tell `tsc` to also include source content in the source map:

 ```json
 // tsconfig.json